CharlineLavigne/Selenium-TestNG-ILovePdf/README.md

 # ILovePdfWebsite

-Automation of some functionalities of ILovePdf's website (https://www.ilovepdf.com) on multiple browsers and platforms
+Simple automation of some functionalities of the ILovePdf's website (https://www.ilovepdf.com) on multiple browsers and platforms.

-## Technologies
+## Requirements

-- Java
+- Java 11 or above
-- Selenium
+- Maven

-- Test NG
+## Setup
-- Apache POI
+1. Build the Maven dependencies in the pom.xml file

-## Launch
+2. In the project root folder run `java -jar selenium-server-4.8.1.jar standalone`

-Run testng.xml
+## Run tests

-Please note that you may need to download the correct chromedriver, geckodriver or safaridriver depending your browser versions
+In the project root folder run `mvn test -DsuiteXmlFile=testng.xml`